 Teach Your Children How To Be Independent Thinkers.
 Parental alienation is emotional abuse of children.
 Alienators give children the tacit message that it is not okay to have their own thoughts and feelings.
 Their tactics are similar to cult leaders who destroy their followers’ ability to think for themselves and make their own choices.
 So how do you combat your ex’s mind games?
 Teach your kids about critical thinking.
 If they’re still in the bedtime story phase, ask them why they think Cinderella’s stepsisters are so mean to her.
 If they tell you history class is boring, ask them why learning about civil rights is important.
 If your child says he doesn’t know, or asks you to explain things, say you will but you want to hear what he thinks first.
 Talk about the difference between opinion and fact.
 For instance: one person can love tomatoes and the other person can hate them.
 It doesn’t mean there’s anything wrong with tomatoes, it’s just a person’s preference of point of view.
 As your child develops the ability to think for himself, he will be better able to put the alienator’s skewed narrative in perspective.

 Are you experiencing parental alienation in your relationships with your children?
 Our attorneys can help guide you and your kids to a better place.
-Please contact us today to schedule your free confidential attorney consultation.
+Please contact us today to schedule your initial confidential attorney consultation.